 Teachers assess children’s knowledge, understanding and skills in PSHE by making observations and notes of children’s comments during lessons.
 As part of our assessment for learning process (and in line with our school’s assessment policy), children will receive both verbal and written feedback in order to aid progress in the subject (where appropriate).
 Twice a year, Foundation subject assessment grids are completed by class teachers, showing children’s attainment in the following three topics: Health and Wellbeing; Relationships; Living in the Wider World.
 The school’s banding system is used to do this.
 The Curriculum Leader then analyses this data and provides feedback to the PSHE Leader in order to inform and improve future practice.

-Lessons and activities are planned to include all children by using a range of approaches.
-This includes: questioning, use of resources, and mixed ability grouping to enable children to offer peer support.
-Lessons are planned to facilitate the best possible outcome for all children within the class.
+Lessons and activities are planned to be inclusive so that the needs of all children (including those with SEND) are met.
+A range of approaches are used to this including: a range of questioning, use of quality assured resources and mixed ability groupings to enable children to offer peer on peer support.
+Lessons are always planned to facilitate the best possible outcomes for all children within the class.

 Spiritual, moral, social and cultural development are promoted through all PSHE teaching